mcmire/dotfiles/README.md

 #### asdf

 `asdf` makes it super simple to manage and install different versions for languages using one common tool.
-You will want to install it with:
+You'll want to install it with:

     brew install asdf

 Run this command to load asdf:

-    . $(brew --prefix asdf)/asdf.sh
+    source $(brew --prefix asdf)/asdf.sh

 then say: